 To be fair, I made a new compilation of men facing allegations of sexual misconduct.

 Now, my graphic design skills are quite rudimentary, so this isn’t perfect.
 The rows don’t line up exactly, and the bottom row had to be slightly larger, cutting into the three Bills — O’Reilly, Cosby, and Clinton (see what I did there).
 I tried to have a decent ratio of Hollywood royalty, to Conservatives, and Liberal elites.
 There’s a celebrity chef thrown in, too.
 And a couple artists for good measure.
 I couldn’t find any photos of Reporter Glenn Thrush or former DC Comics Editor Eddie Berganza.
 Sorry.
 The space was getting quite crowded anyway.
-And let’s be honest, there are a lot more accused guys out there, but it was starting to get really late …
+And let’s be honest, there are a lot more accused guys out there, but eventually, as I was putting this image together, it started getting really late …

 I hope that clears things up.
 Maybe now folks can leave such distractions behind and get on to more productive discourse — like how the issue at hand is much larger than any one person’s corner; that it’s far more serious than scoring petty points for any political team.